About Us

 Sun-A Kim (Assistant Professor, Hong Kong Polytechnic University)

-Kent Lee (Assistant Professor, Center for Teaching and Learning, Korea University, Seoul, South Korea)
+Kent Lee (Associate Professor, Center for Teaching and Learning, Korea University, Seoul, South Korea)

-Steven Luke (Assistant Professor, Psychology Department, Brigham Young University)
+Steven Luke (Professor, Psychology Department, Brigham Young University)

-Jeong-Ah Shin (Associate Professor, Dongkuk University, Seoul, South Korea)
+Jeong-Ah Shin (Professor, Dongkuk University, Seoul, South Korea)

-Anastasia Stoops (Post-Doc, Department of Psychiatry, Columbia University Medical Center)
+Anastasia Stoops (Post-Doc, Department of Psychology and NCSA, University of Illinois)

 Former Assistants